satoshi-ninja/p2pool-veil/README.md

 To use P2Pool, you must be running your own local bitcoind.
 For standard configurations, using P2Pool should be as simple as:

-    cd lyra2re-hash-python
+    cd x16rt_hash
     git submodule init
     git submodule update
     sudo python setup.py install
+    python test.py
     cd ../
-    python run_p2pool.py --net vertcoin
+    python run_p2pool.py --net veil (--testnet) -a <your mining address here> <rpcuser> <rpcpassword>

-Then run your miner program, connecting to 127.0.0.1 on port 9171 with any username and password.
+Then run your miner program, connecting to 127.0.0.1 on port <port> with any username and password.

 If you are behind a NAT, you should enable TCP port forwarding on your